astronomer/apache-airflow-providers-transfers/README.md

 ## Example DAGs

-See the [example_dags](./example_dags) folder for examples of how you can use the UniversalTransfeOperator.
+See the [example_dags](./example_dags) folder for examples of how you can use the UniversalTransferOperator.

 ## How the UniversalTransferOperator works